 Gore admits that the decision to enact these and other proposed responses to global warming can be difficult.
 He also says that climate change is not just a crisis, but the most important crisis mankind has ever faced.

-For more information on global warming and related topics, check out the links on the next page.
+For more information on global warming and related topics, check out the links below.